warwick-hpsc/MG-CFD-app-plain/README.md

 Datasets
 ==========================================

 A [release](https://github.com/warwick-hpsc/MG-CFD-app-plain/releases) is provided that includes two meshes.
-The first is the `fvcorr.domn.097K` originally bundled with the original `CFD` code, enabling numerical validation between that and `CFD`.
+The first is the `fvcorr.domn.097K` originally bundled with the original `CFD Solver` code, enabling numerical validation between it and `MG-CFD`.

 The second mesh is of the [Onera M6 wing](https://www.grc.nasa.gov/WWW/wind/valid/m6wing/m6wing.html).
 It consists of 300K nodes (930K edges), and three additional multigrid meshes with respective node counts of 165K, 111K, and 81K.